 Joana is also a community organization specialist, assisting a number of nonprofit groups.
-She is an active member of Healthy Skepticism, an international NGO dedicated to improving health by countering misleading promotions of medicines, and served on its Management Group from 2006-09, and has served as Director of the Washington State Coalition for Prescribing Integrity.
-Also a medical interpreter, Joana was a founding member of the Washington State Coalition for Language Access and serves as Chair of WASCLA’s Healthcare Committee, which incorporated the original Pharmacy Language Access Workgroup.
+She was an active member of Healthy Skepticism, an international NGO dedicated to improving health by countering misleading promotions of medicines, and served on its Management Group from 2006-09.
+Joana was the Director of the former Washington State Coalition for Prescribing Integrity, one of several state-based projects of Community Catalyst, which sought to promote access to appropriate and affordable prescription drugs.
+Drawing on her background also as a professional medical interpreter, Joana was a founding member of the Washington State Coalition for Language Access, an education and advocacy group which works at the policy level to eliminate language barriers to essential services statewide.
+She has served as Co-Chair of WASCLA since 2014, and continues as lead for WASCLA’s Healthcare Committee and in other health equity endeavors.
 She created this blog to share her observations and to inspire others to take action on a range of health and health care issues and topics.